Skin wrinkles and blemishes

 - You may be given an ice pack to apply to the treated area.
 Use it as instructed.

 - Follow instructions about how to take care of your skin after you go home.

 - Keep any follow-up appointments as instructed.

 Complications.
 Skin filler injections are generally safe and effective.
 If there are complications, they usually go away.
 Your doctor can tell you the risks and complications of the specific filler that is recommended for you.
-In general, complications of any skin filler include:
+In addition, a skin test can be done before the procedure to make sure you do not have an allergy to the product.
+In general, complications of any skin filler may include: